haroonalhadisk/video-transcriber-app/Readme.md

 - This can happen when transcribing multiple videos in sequence
 - The application has been updated to fix this issue by loading a fresh model for each transcription
 - If you still encounter this error, try restarting the application between transcriptions

+**Groq API Processing Issues**
+- For videos with no speech or very short transcripts, the system will skip Groq processing
+- If Groq API returns errors, the system will retry once and then continue with the original transcript
+- A comprehensive error report is saved at the end of batch processing
+- Check the batch log for details on which files had issues

 **Instagram Login Issues**
 - For accounts with two-factor authentication (2FA), use the session file method